AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61200-adds-discount-tax-compensation-to-sales-total-calculations.md

 ---
 # ACSD-61200: Adds discount tax compensation to sales total calculations

-The ACSD-61200 patch addresses the issue where [!UICONTROL Discount Tax Compensation Amount] and [!UICONTROL Shipping Discount Tax Compensation Amount] are missing from [!UICONTROL Total Amount] and [!UICONTROL Total Amount Actual] calculations, resulting in data discrepancies between sales orders and reports.
-Please note that this issue is scheduled to be fixed in Adobe Commerce version 2.4.8.
+The ACSD-61200 patch fixes the issue where *[!UICONTROL Discount Tax Compensation Amount]* and *[!UICONTROL Shipping Discount Tax Compensation Amount]* are missing from *[!UICONTROL Total Amount]* and *[!UICONTROL Total Amount Actual]* calculations, resulting in discrepancies between sales order data and coupon report data.
+Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.8.

 ## Affected products and versions